chompy/ffxiv_act_tools/README.md

 I do want to make additional cool features.
 Some ideas include...
 - Better/easier to use UWU Titan gaols plugin.
 - Ability to write custom triggers in Lua.
+- End encounter on ready check.
 - End encounter on clear.
+- Push notification when you recieve a tell.
+- Push notification when your PF fills.

 Got any ideas of your own?
 Message me on Discord! **Chompy#3436**

 ## TODO
-- Make web page timer tick in real time and sync with ACT occasionally.
-- Figure out if it's possible to get updates in intervals of less than 10 seconds.
+- Figure out if it's possible to decrease update intervals for web server.